 Add the cooked pasta to the cheesy sauce in the pan and stir to combine.

-Place the pasta combined with butternut squash cheese sauce into the pan and cover with foil.
+Place the pasta mixture in a pan and cover with foil.
 Bake for 20 minutes.
-Remove the dish from the oven.

-Top the pasta with the reserved gouda and cheddar cheese and return to the oven.
-Continue baking uncovered for an additional 10-20 minutes or until hot and bubbling.
+Top the pasta with the reserved cheese and return it to the oven.
+Continue baking uncovered for an additional 10-20 minutes.

-Pro-Tip: If you use a dish larger than two quarts, reduce the cooking time by about 10 minutes.
+If you use a baking dish larger than two quarts, reduce the cooking time by about 10 minutes since the ingredients will be spread out in the larger dish.

 🍽 Inspired by Trader Joe's Butternut Squash Mac and Cheese